The Most Charming Coastal Villages to explore in Corsica

 The Genoese tower in Cagnano is a must-visit historical site.
 Built in the 16th century, this tower was part of the island's defense system.
 It’s located on a rocky outcrop with incredible views of the coast and surrounding hills.
 It’s a great spot for history buffs or anyone interested in Corsican heritage.

 Cagnano is perfect for slow travel.
 The village itself is quiet and authentic, ideal for leisurely strolls along its narrow streets.
 Spend your days relaxing at the beach, hiking through the hills, or simply enjoying the peaceful environment.
-If you're looking for a place to unwind, connect with nature, and embrace a slower pace of life, Cagnano is the ideal destination.
+If you're looking for a place to relax, connect with nature, and embrace a slower pace of life, Cagnano is the ideal destination.

 If you're looking for a digital detox that doesn’t feel forced, this is your moment to learn more aboot the Danish island of Ærø—a quietly magical Danish island in the South Funen Archipelago.
 Read our guide here.